ahhreggi/pnc/README.md

 - Users can add extra time, skip, or reset the current step.
 - Time progression is visualized by milk that dynamically fills up the screen.
 - Users can customize the background and milk colors.
+- Setting milk color to "auto" automatically matches it to the current mode.

 <!-- INSTALLATION -->